 A very sensible approach is you are moving from manual spreadsheets to cloud-based accounting and booking, such as Xero.
 By migrating a full year of data, you save your accountant a whole lot of leg work (and save yourself money in fees) when the time comes to prepare your next end of year accounts.

-At Redwood Clarke our AAT qualified bookkeepers and accountants are practiced at helping clients make this migration.
+At Oscar Fairchild our AAT qualified bookkeepers and accountants are practiced at helping clients make this migration.
 With streamlined systems and processes for ratifying and migrating balance sheets, sales invoices, purchase invoices, bank transactions and customer and supplier contact details.

 All the transactions in your record’s history